dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 3. Sprint Review+Retrospective (end of week)
 4. GOTO 1.

-You are welcome to do 1+3 in one big team meeting, say Sunday night, since you are really recapping the week and then planning the next.
+You are welcome to do 1+3 in one big team meeting, since you are really recapping the week and then planning the next.

 ## Scope and Assignment Q/A